juliosantamariafgcu/HackathonGroup7/README.md

    nextjs-dashboard
 3. in terminal type
    ````
+   npm
-   npm i
+   npm ci
    npm run dev
-   npm ci
    4. The application can now be run locally in web browser
 ````
 http://localhost:3000